John J. Hetts, PhD

 Erik Cooper, EdD

-Cooper attended multiple community colleges in the Sacramento area.
-He earned a bachelor’s degree in psychology at Sacramento State, a master’s degree in psychology (neuroscience) at the University of Oregon and a doctorate degree in education leadership at Sacramento State.
+Prior to working at Sierra College, Vice Chancellor Cooper worked at Yuba College, Western Washington University and the Oregon Social Learning Center.
+He attended multiple community colleges in the Sacramento area, earned his bachelor’s degree in psychology at Sacramento State, earned a master’s degree in psychology (neuroscience) at the University of Oregon, and completed a Doctor of Education Leadership at Sacramento State.
 His dissertation, Efficacy of the California Basic Skills Initiative, earned the Sacramento State and RP Group awards for excellence.

 Ernest Shih